cravemaster/Hidden-Automation-Button-For-Apple-Watch-App/README.md

 This hack was <a href="https://twitter.com/hamzasood/status/576213010580111360 ">originally found by @hamzasood</a>.
 It apparently worked for him on his device.
 Also, <a href="https://twitter.com/angelXwind/status/596490677669765120
 ">@angelXwind confirmed the hack worked</a> for her device as well.
+It worked for me as well!